KyleGichez/KyleGichez/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a software developer with experience in Javascript, Python, Bootstrap 5 and Flask.
-Allow me to introduce myself then I'll take you through my professional work portfolio.
+My name is Gichure Maina and I am a software developer with experience in Javascript, Python, Bootstrap 5 and Flask.
+I am an active learner with a growth mindset driven by success and investment mindset in the Software development industry.
+I am always excited about future technology because of the revolutionary ideas that are implemented by software developers every single day.

-I have collaborated, learned, and gained experience in designing, interpretation, and development of software through my past successful and currently ongoing software development projects.
+I have collaborated, learned, and gained experience in designing, interpretation, and development of software systems through my past successful and currently ongoing software development projects for my clients.

+Without much further a do, let me take you through my professional work portfolio.